 Instance variables belonging to an Objective-C 2.0 class are declared protected by default, unlike regular C++ or even C# whereby all declared member variables are private by default.
 This always confuses C++/C# programmers who are new to Objective-C so if you are familiar with either of those two languages, be aware of this point.
-Protection… Hankering to get the rest of “Objective-C Access To Instance Variables?”
-Click this!
+Protection… Looking to read the rest of “Objective-C Access To Instance Variables?”
+Click here!

 This short article covers Objective-C 2.0 property accessors that do not have an associated instance variable.
 Objective-C 2.0 offers the ability to automatically declare and implement class properties via the @property and @synthesize compiler directives.
-For the most part, these two compiler directives, part of the Declared Properties feature, go hand in hand with each… Needing to read the rest of “Objective-C Property Accessors?”
-Click this!
+For the most part, these two compiler directives, part of the Declared Properties feature, go hand in hand with each… Needing to get the remainder of “Objective-C Property Accessors?”
+Click the link!

 Objective-C supports inheritance (but not multiple inheritance) like any good object oriented language.
 However, like many newer OOP languages, such as C# and Ruby, Objective-C 2.0 also supports extension methods, which in Objective-C parlance are called Categories.
-If you are at all familiar with C# (3.0 and on) you might have created extension methods, extending… Click to continue reading the rest of “Objective-C Categories.”
+If you are at all familiar with C# (3.0 and on) you might have created extension methods, extending… Looking to read the remainder of “Objective-C Categories?”
+Click here!